 I’ve been thinking a lot about how we determine what is true over the last few years.
 Naturally, most of this thinking has been directed toward people I disagree with.
+(How do they determine what is true?)
 There are all these competing narratives, and it’s possible for large numbers of people to occupy and perpetuate worldviews and narratives that are just so easily demonstrated to be flawed.

 But when I direct this back toward myself, I know – I have always known – that my own systems of determining truth are also flawed.

 I’m still heavily grounded in scientific materialism, and in the notion that causes can be distinguished from effects, and that the highest form of this truth is found in the peer-reviewed scientific journal.
 And yet we know – in fact science is entirely based on the premise – that any of these models of understanding could be overturned, and that viewing causes and effects as separable is often an inaccurate oversimplification.